neldis93/neldis93/README.md

 # Hi.
 I'm Neldis 👋

-- :books: I'm currently a software developer :computer:
+- 💻 I'm currently a software developer
 - 📫 How to reach me:
   <p align="rigth">
   <a target="_blank" href="https://www.linkedin.com/in/neldisbarrios/">